Trust your instinct. Listen to it and follow it. You are your own best adviser.

 Need help sifting through all the information you don’t have time for, but which feels too important to put aside?
 Read my previous post called: Too Much Information?

 One leader named Richard G. Scott has taught that those quiet thoughts often come when you are the most still, the most peaceful; so it’s important to keep a notepad and a pen next to your bed – because when the ideas come, they come quickly, quietly, and are just as quickly forgotten if you don’t write them down.

 Here’s the story of the missionaries who followed his advice and received a strong impression to prepare, about 2-3 weeks before they experienced the 8.8 earthquake in Chile on February 27, 2010:

-If you’ve ever had an experience where you were glad payed attention to your “gut instinct,” share it below – we’d love to hear about it!
+If you’ve ever had an experience where you were glad payed attention to your “gut instinct,” share it below – I’d love to hear about it!